Wilhelm Adam: World War II

-In 1939 Adam was appointed an adjutant in the XXIII Army Corps, under the Army Commanders Walther von Reichenau and later in 1941, Friedrich Paulus.
-On 17 December 1942, he was awarded the Knight's Cross of the Iron Cross.
-On 31 January 1943, now a colonel, Adam was captured by the Soviet Army after the surrender at Stalingrad, where he was interrogated by Nikolay Dyatlenko.
-While a prisoner of war, he went to the Central Anti-Fascist School at Krasnogorsk and became a member of the National Committee for a Free Germany.
-He was also sentenced to death in absentia by a Nazi German court.
+In 1939, Adam was appointed an adjutant in the XXIII Army Corps, under Walther von Reichenau.
+In March 1941, he was promoted to Oberstleutnant and was deployed to the eastern front as the chief adjutant of the 6th Army under Friedrich Paulus.
+He was promoted to the rank of Oberst in March 1942 and participated in the Battle of Stalingrad, being awarded the Knight's Cross of the Iron Cross on 17 December 1942.
+On 31 January 1943, Adam was made a prisoner of war by the Red Army after the surrender of the 6th Army in Stalingrad.
+He was interrogated by Nikolay Dyatlenko.
+While in captivity, he went to the Central Anti-Fascist School at Krasnogorsk.
+He became a member of the National Committee for a Free Germany in 1944.
+A Nazi court sentenced him to death in absentia.

-Concerning the war, Adam states, "That the Second World War started by Hitler's Germany was a crime not only against the peoples attacked by us, but also against the German nation, did not occur to us.
+Concerning the war, Adam stated, "That the Second World War started by Hitler's Germany was a crime not only against the peoples attacked by us, but also against the German nation, did not occur to us.
 And because of this, we did not recognize the deeper reasons for the defeat on the Volga, superiority of the socialist state and social system, whose sharp sword was the Soviet army."